 During fieldwork students recover the materials located in the rooms and other contexts, including tons of Roman ceramics such as amphorae and fine wares, glass wares, faunal remains and metal pieces such as adornments, tools and coins.

 After fieldwork we go to the Sanisera Archaeology Institute, where students have a sandwich break to get some energy back!
 Our center holds the laboratories, where students work with the Roman pottery found on site.
 The main aim is to wash, label, classify and prepare the materials' inventories.
 Also students are given lectures on Roman pottery typologies (both for amphorae and fine wares), History of the site, archaeological practice and methodology and Classical History in the Western Mediterranean.

 Digging at the Roman city of Sanisera is a first-hand experience to get an insight on the Classical world in a Mediterranean island.

-It runs 7 hours a day, and is divided between excavation, lab work, exercises, lectures and excursions.
+It runs 7 hours a day, and is divided between excavation, lab work, exercises and lectures.
 For every seven course days, there are two days off.

 The course is taught in English and Spanish.

 At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the course.